RC Gold Project

 Two Newly Discovered Gold Deposits Open in All Directions Totalling 1,340,000 Ounces of Gold at the RC Gold Project, Yukon

-RC GOLD PROPERTY
+RC GOLD PROJECT

-Figure 1 - Property Location Map
+Figure 1 - RC Gold Project Regional Location Map

-The RC Gold property is comprised of 132 claims covering an area of approximately 2600 hectares (6425 acres) and lies about 100 km east of Dawson City, Yukon at the headwaters of Clear Creek and Big Creek, a major placer mining district that is serviced by a network of gravel roads and trails.
-A new placer mine access road traverses through the south side of the Property and provides access to the
+The RC Gold Project is situated about 100 km east of Dawson City, Yukon at the headwaters of Clear Creek and Big Creek, a major placer mining district that is serviced by a network of gravel roads and trails.
+A new, well maintained placer mine access road traverses through the south side of the claim block and provides great access across the Property (Figure 2).
+This road connects to the Clear Creek road which connects to the Klondike Highway, approximately mid-way between Stewart Crossing and Dawson (Figure 1).
+The contiguous RC Gold Project claim block is strategically located within the heart of the Tombstone Gold Belt and is surrounded by junior mining companies, including a common boundary with Victoria Gold to the west and Florin Resources' 2.47 million ounce gold deposit to the north (Figure 2).

-Figure 2 - Property Claim Block
+Figure 2 - RC Gold Project Claim Blocks

 Placer Mining first began on Clear Creek in the late 1800's and the first quartz claims were staked in the early 1900's.
 Placer mining has continued to the present, with a dredge operating on Clear Creek from 1943 to 1954 and again between 1981 and 1987.
 Several active placer mines continue to operate in the Clear Creek drainage and new placer mining activity has recently begun in Big Creek.